ehendrix23/tesla_dashcam/README.rst

   Exclude the rear camera from the resulting video.

-Timestamp
+Text Overlay
 ---------

-Following parameters are to change settings for the timestamp that is being added to the resulting video.
+Following parameters are to change settings for the text that is being added to the resulting video.

+*--text-overlay-fmt*

+  Default: {local_timestamp_rolling}

+  Sets the format string for the text overlayed in the video.
+  Valid format specifiers:

+  `local_timestamp_rolling`: Local time which continuously updates, string

+  `local_timestamp`: Local time that does not continuously update, string

+  `event_timestamp`: Timestamp from events.json (if provided), string

+  `event_city`: City name from events.json (if provided), string

+  `event_reason`: Recording reason from events.json (if provided), string

+  `event_latitude`: Estimated latitude from events.json (if provided), float

+  `event_longitude`: Estimated longitude from events.json (if provided), float

 *--no-timestamp*